ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/BackUp.rst

 BackUp
 ======

 Invokes the BackUp ROS2 action server, which causes the robot to back up to a specific pose.
+It performs an linear translation by a given distance.
 This is used in nav2 Behavior Trees as a recovery behavior.
 The nav2_recoveries module implements the BackUp action server.

 Input Ports
 ***********